RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Files/TargetCodeFragment_8cpp.md

 #if 0
     // This piece of code could be used to check if we start with a new scope.
     // However, the pretty printer destroys this again somehow...
-    // Since the extra scope does not realy hurt, i will leave it as it is for now. clang::Token token;
+    // Since the extra scope does not really hurt, i will leave it as it is for now. clang::Token token;
     if(!(clang::Lexer::getRawToken(TokenBegin, token, SM, LO))) {
       if (token.is(clang::tok::l_brace)) {